 HRG gets another one in "Cold Wars" while both Tracey and Sylar are going to be getting a few in Volume 4.
 And "The Year of Our Lord" focused more or less entirely on Peter/Future Peter. ("Five Years Gone" did the same for Hiro/Future Hiro.)

-The episode "Hey, Look Me Over" centers on Nurse Kellye, who's usually strictly a background character.
-That's actually a rather nice story...actress Kellye Nakahara's "Nurse Kellye" had more appearances and lines over the years than any of the other nurse characters (strictly bit parts, though), and she was well-liked by the cast.
+The episode "Hey, Look Me Over" centers on Nurse Kellye, who's usually strictly a Bit Character.
+It's actually a rather nice story... actress Kellye Nakahara's "Nurse Kellye" had more appearances and lines over the years than any of the other nurse characters (strictly bit parts, though), and she was well-liked by the cast.
 Alan Alda felt she deserved an episode where she could really shine, and surprised her with the script for "Hey, Look Me Over."

 "Dear Sigmund", which is told from the point of view of psychiatrist Sidney Freedman, a recurring guest character.

 There's also the other "Dear" episodes, when not told by Hawkeye, technically.